jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Humanity has a base identity that prevents extremists from defining us solely by our genes or upbringing, or genotype or phenotype in nature's eyes.
 Homo sapiens have a shared culture and physiology that when put together helped us create, use, and spread technology around the world.

 The invention of agriculture was the dawn of civilization.
 It's called the Neolithic Revolution.
 It occurred independently at different times.
-First taking root in Southwest Asia's Fertile Crescent 11,000 BC, China 9,000 BC, Mesoamerica 5,000 BC and others regions afterward.
+First taking root in Southwest Asia's Fertile Crescent around 11,000 BC, China 9,000 BC, Mesoamerica 5,000 BC and other regions afterward.
 As Jared Diamond notes in his landmark _Guns, Germs, and Steel_, each civilization was heavily influenced by the local wildlife and resources, however most locations started some mixture of permanent human settlements, the domestication of animals, clay pottery, and metal making.

 In every instance civilization drastically increased the productivity of land.
 For the first time ever, humans had a relatively stable food supply throughout the year.

 Freed from the daily hunting and gathering treks, humans had more time on our hands and crucially more jobs to do.
-We strayed more from the wilderness realm and built new things, divided the labour to do it, and created political regimes to keep everyone working.
+We strayed more from the wilderness realm and built new things, divided the labor to do it, and created political regimes to keep everyone working.
 Within a few thousand years the Stone Age turned into the Bronze, Copper, then Iron Age, each stage remade civilization based on an amazing new material to build the latest tools.

 As civilization progressed with each passing year, our nature was increasingly technological.
 Not necessarily because that's what human nature wanted, or because that's what made us happier, but for the same reason all species such as polar bears and Darwin's finches are created.
 Because the coach selects the ones harvesting more resources on the game board to help life defeat entropy's sand clock.

 With each new technological selection, the coach was creating a new type of player.

 Think how weird and wonderful it is that all humans can breed with each other.
 We can live anywhere.
 Most amazingly, anyone can use any tool.
+Most every tech nerd has been asked help someone setup a new iphone or printer.
+Yet, once setup, these users connect with friends and buy airline tickets.

-There's this awesome story of a native Amazonian kid being handed an iPad and knowing how to use it.
-It's not hard to imagine how a person living in a jungle could use an iPad and satellite internet to better his life, if only to see where the loggers are headed to next.
+This isn't an accident.
+Designers iterate for generations to make their tools work for everyone.
+Steve Jobs was exceptional at it.
+There are stories of a child in the Amazon handed an iPad and using it without instruction.
+Better to me is the fact, it's not hard to imagine how a person living in a jungle could use an iPad and satellite internet to better his life, if only to see where the loggers are headed to next.

 That is why our freedom from extremists and our true nature is so important.
 Our real-life pains are the thing technology will never feel, yet we designed technology to solve them in a classic case of co-evolution.